EleutherAI/gpt-neox/README.md

+# Work in Progress: adding support for Mistral

+This branch is work in progress to add Mistral 7B support.
+This branch is currently undergoing development, and is not meant to be stable.

 # LLeMA Pretraining

 This is a modified version of the `EleutherAI/GPT-NeoX` repository used for the Llemma project.
 This branch diverged from `main` at commit `009018e`.
 This branch implements the following features that are not present in `009018e` (some of these features may have subsequently been merged into `main`):